abhi-1407/bookmyshow-lld/README.md

 This allows the price of the same physical seat to vary between shows.

-BigDecimal is used instead of double for monetary values to avoid floating-point precision issues.
+BigDecimal is used for monetary values to avoid floating-point precision issues.

-⸻

 Seat Locking

-Seat locking is modeled using a separate SeatLock entity rather than embedding lock information directly inside ShowSeat.
+Seat locking is modeled using a separate SeatLock entity.

 A SeatLock contains:

 * The locked ShowSeat
 * The user who owns the lock
-* The lock start time
+* The lock creation time

 The lock expires after five minutes.

-Keeping locking as a separate domain concept allows lock ownership, expiration, validation, and release behavior to be managed independently.
+Separating SeatLock from ShowSeat allows lock ownership, expiration, validation, and release behavior to be managed independently.

-⸻

 Booking Domain Invariant

-A booking can contain multiple ShowSeats, but every seat in the booking must belong to the same Show.
+A booking can contain multiple ShowSeats, but every seat must belong to the same Show.

-This is a domain invariant enforced by BookingService.
+This invariant is validated by BookingService.

-⸻

 Repository Layer

-The application uses repository interfaces to separate domain and service logic from persistence implementation details.
+The project uses repository interfaces to separate business logic from persistence implementation details.

 Current repositories: